grexor/pybio/README.md

 `pip install pybio`

-Note that on some systems, pip is installing the software under `~/.local/bin` however this folder is not in the PATH.
-This will result in `command not found` if you try to run `pybio` on the command line.
+Note that on some systems, pip is installing the executable scripts under `~/.local/bin`.
+However this folder is not in the PATH which will result in `command not found` if you try to run `$ pybio` on the command line.
 To fix this, please execute `export PATH="$PATH:~/.local/bin"` (and add this to your `.profile`).
+Another suggestion is to install inside a virtual environment (using `virtualenv`).

 If you would like instead to install the latest developmental version from this repository: